abapGit/abapGit/docs/collections/_development/api.md

 ### Create Branch ###

-Create a new branch in the online repository:
+Create a new branch in an online repository:

 ```abap
 lo_repo->create_branch( lv_name ).